Management Apprenticeships: FAQs

 There are some important things to note about this requirement:

 • The other half happens at work, implementing their new skills and learning within the workplace, not being away from it.
-This means anything that apprentices are doing by way of embedding their learning, which might be linked to further training, testing or implementing something new, taking on additional responsibilities such as holding a team briefing that they don’t normally do but is operationally required, stepping into a senior role to cover a team member, or completing anything extra-ordinary, e.g. activities linked to organisational changes or reopening around Covid-19.
-Over the past year many of our management apprentices have been briefing staff and creating new policies/procedures in the context of Covid-19, and it has been possible to include these activities within the 20% off-the-job hours, provided that apprentices are thinking and planning around how they use their new knowledge or skills to make it a success and then reflect on what worked well, and what might have made it ‘even better if…’.
+This means anything that apprentices are doing by way of embedding their learning, which might be linked to further training, testing or implementing something new, taking on additional responsibilities such as holding a team briefing they don’t normally do but is operationally required, stepping into a senior role to cover a team member, or completing anything extra-ordinary, e.g. activities linked to organisational changes, creating new policies/procedures or ways of working.
+It has been possible to include these activities within the 20% off-the-job hours, provided that apprentices are thinking and planning around how they use their new knowledge or skills to make it a success and then reflect on what worked well, and what might have made it ‘even better if…’.
 The most important thing is that new processes and practices are being treated as an activity that supports and develops the individual’s learning.

 The key message to reinforce about the 20% off-the-job requirement is that apprentices will not be ‘out of the office’ one day a week, or out of their normal workplace for one day a week.
-Instead, they will be ‘away from the office’ for 15 days of the programme length, they will need time out of their normal day to complete their coursework, timelogs and portfolios of evidence effectively, and the rest of the time they will be carrying out their existing role and their workload, but stretching and challenging themselves, learning about their leadership and management skills, and trying out new things.
+Instead, they will be ‘away from the office’ for 14-15 days of the programme length, and they will need some time out of their normal day to complete their coursework, time logs and build portfolios of evidence effectively, and the rest of the time they will be carrying out their existing role and their workload, but stretching and challenging themselves, learning about their leadership and management skills, and trying out new things.

 On this page